-Once I had the sequences I contacted Cortingrius specialist and Kew DNA curator,
+Once I had the sequences I contacted Cortinarius specialist and Kew DNA curator,

 Fig. 2.
 Above: amygdaliform spores.
 Below: hyphae from the cap cuticle showing their encrusted surfaces.
 Photographs © Andy Overall.
 Kare Liimatainen, whom I had already briefed on the collections.
 Kare checked the sequences against his and other specialist databases.
-All of the collections, apart from Telamonias 1, 4 & 5 came back with names, but these three appeared to be of an undescribed species.
+All of the collections, apart from Telamonias 1, 4 & 5 came back with names, but three appeared to three collections of an undescribed species.
 I was subsequently asked what I would like to call it.
-I decided to name it after my wife Heather and the species became Cortinarius heatherae Overall.
-It was published as Fungal Diversity note 1273 (Hyde et al., 2020).
+I decided to name it after my wife Heather and the species became Cortinarius heatherae.
+It was published in Fungal Diversity Notes (Overall, 2020).